 When Martha Kockedhia Dut speaks, she does so with a calm strength that hides the storms she has survived.

 At just 25, she has lived through more upheaval than most people experience in a lifetime.
-Yet, today she stands proudly in Lakes State as one of the few young women breaking barriers in mechanics and driving — a field dominated almost entirely by men.
+Yet, today she stands proudly in her city as one of the few young women breaking barriers in mechanics and driving — a field dominated almost entirely by men.

-Her journey began in Rumbek Centre in South Sudan, where she grew up with her parents and three siblings.
+Her journey began in Rumbek, South Sudan, where she grew up with her parents and three siblings.
 Life was simple then.
 Her father, a builder, worked hard to provide for the family.

 Martha was just a child, yet already accustomed to instability pulled from pillar to post.